-We do not pretend to solve most of the questions we raise.
-Rather, our goal is to plainly introduce the notion of $k$-conservative vector fields and illustrate their importance to optimization and federated learning.
-We believe that this work leaves open a number of problems, both within the realm of federated learning and without.
+Our goal above was to plainly introduce the notion of $k$-conservative vector fields and illustrate their importance to optimization and federated learning.
+Notably, when the clients' gradient vector fields are $k$-conservative, \fedavg is equivalent to gradient descent on some surrogate loss function (\cref{sec:federated_learning} and \cref{thm:server_conservative}).
+By contrast, in the absence of $k$-conservatism, \fedavg can exhibit non-convergent, circular behavior (\cref{sec:non_conservative_dynamics}).
+We gave some notable examples of $k$-conservative vector fields (\cref{sec:examples}) and constructed the space of smooth $k$-conservative vector fields (\cref{sec:smooth_vector_fields}).
+This viewpoint allowed us to show that important function properties (including convexity) lift from the client loss functions to the surrogate loss (\cref{sec:optimization}).
+This in turn let us leverage existing optimization theory to easily understand the convergence of federated optimization methods (\cref{sec:convergence}).

-We provide a (non-comprehensive) list of such open problems below.
-These vary from more abstract problems (for example, understanding the structure of $W^k(\R^n)\cap\mathcal{P}_d(\R^n)$ as a projective variety) to more concrete (for example, using these insights to design more efficient federated learning algorithms).
+We believe that this work asks more questions than it solves, both within the realm of federated learning and without.
+We provide a non-comprehensive list of relevant open problems below.
+These vary from more abstract (for example, understanding the structure of $W^k(\R^n)\cap\mathcal{P}_d(\R^n)$ as a projective variety) to more concrete (for example, using these insights to design improved federated learning algorithms).
 They also span topics in geometry, dynamical systems, and optimization.
-We attempt to group these open problems according to the viewpoint in which they are most natural.
-We emphasize that these viewpoints are mutually reinforcing rather than mutually exclusive, and that most of the problems can be viewed from more than one perspective.
+While we attempt to group these open problems according to the viewpoint in which they are most natural, these viewpoints are mutually reinforcing rather than mutually exclusive, and most of these questions can be viewed from more than one perspective.